AlexDragoi7/DataEngineering-Countries_Data/README.md

 *Data was extracted and transformed accordingly - e.g. Population / land area data was cleared of commas or dashes, while being correctly formatted (float, int).

-**The entire Jupyter notebook is available as a html file in the project files.

 Technologies used:
 - Jupyter Notebook